willliuwx/contrail-install/fabric/contrail-3.0.2.md

 This guide is to install Contrail networking (without OpenStack) 3.0.2 for CentOS 7.2.

-The testbed.py in Appendex A.1 is for 9 controlling servers, 3 controller nodes, 3 analytics nodes and 3 analytics-db nodes.
+The testbed.py in Appendix A.1 is for 9 controlling servers, 3 controller nodes, 3 analytics nodes and 3 analytics-db nodes.

 Each controller node has the following services.
 * configuration